-Contractors should take note that NO PAINTING OR OTHER SUBSTANCES are allowed on CS&T data cabling (typically yellow).
-CS&T is the exclusive installer of data cabling, and PAINTING OR OTHER SUBSTANCES on their cabling voids the cabling warranty.
-ANY CABLING WITH PAINTING OR OTHER SUBSTANCES caused by the contractor or his subcontractors will be REPLACED BY CS&T AT THE CONTRACTOR'S EXPENSE.
-The contractor is responsible for the proper protection of existing and new CS&T cabling.
+Contractors should take note that NO PAINTING OR OTHER SUBSTANCES are allowed on COST UCF IT data cabling (typically yellow).
+COST UCF IT is the exclusive installer of data cabling, and PAINTING OR OTHER SUBSTANCES on their cabling voids the cabling warranty.
+ANY CABLING WITH PAINTING OR OTHER SUBSTANCES caused by the contractor or his subcontractors will be REPLACED BY COST UCF IT AT THE CONTRACTOR'S EXPENSE.
+The contractor is responsible for the proper protection of existing and new COST UCF IT cabling.

-All low voltage cabling not installed by CS&T must be installed in a professional manner, using j-hooks or other devices for cable routing and cable management.
-Low voltage cabling by the contractor cannot share CS&T cable trays and raceways.
+All low voltage cabling not installed by CS&T UCF IT must be installed in a professional manner, using j-hooks or other devices for cable routing and cable management.
+Low voltage cabling by the contractor cannot share CS&T UCF IT cable trays and raceways.

-The UCF Telecommunications Standards shall be used to design projects.
-They are available at: http://www.cst.ucf.edu/
+The UCF Telecommunications Standards UCF IT Telecommunications Design Standards shall be used to design projects.
+They are available at: http://it.ucf.edu/